CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 You must uncomment them to set the configuration.
 {{% /notice %}}

-You can remap multiple internal COS values to the same external DSCP values.
+You can remap multiple internal COS values to the same external DSCP value.
 For example, to map internal COS 1 and internal COS 2 to external DSCP 40:

 ```
 traffic.cos_1.priority_remark.dscp = [40]